DEADBODY142/DEADBODY142/README.md

 # 💫 About Me:
-🌱 I’m currently learning python, testing and plan to learn laravel <br>🤝 I’m looking for help with increasing my knowledge on existing topic I'm familiar with by joining in intern and hackathon<br>💬 Ask me about any queries you've regarding topic I specialize on<br>⚡ Coding can power up your brain 🧠
+🌱 I’m currently learning python, testing and plan to learn laravel <br>🤝 I’m looking for help with increasing my knowledge on existing topic I'm familiar with by joining in intern and hackathon<br>💬 Ask me about any queries you've regarding topic I specialize on<br>⚡ Fun fact: Coding can power up your brain 🧠

 # 💻 Tech Stack: